biggproject/biggdocs/Modelling.md

 * p-value > 0.05: Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.
 * p-value <= 0.05: Reject the null hypothesis (H0), the data does not have a unit root and is stationary.

+This function is used to verify stationarity so that suitable forecasting methodes can be applied.

 Partial autocorrelation is a summary of the relationship between an observation in a time series with observations at prior time steps with the relationships of intervening observations removed.
 The partial autocorrelation at lag k is the correlation that results after removing the effect of any correlations due to the terms at shorter lags.